Abdominal & Visceral Bodywork in Athens, Georgia

 Breech Babies

-Breech sessions are up to two hours long and include time on the table and on an incline if needed.
+Breech sessions include work on an incline if needed.
 Additionally, clients are taught exercises and techniques they can continue at home.
 Although many babies will turn head down on their own later in pregnancy, breech sessions ideally start by 32-34 weeks of pregnancy if a breech position is known.

 Postpartum Care